Determining the names of federal electoral divisions is part of the process of conducting a federal redistribution within a state or territory.

 The criteria used by redistribution committees to propose the names of electoral divisions, and used by augmented electoral commissions to determine the names of electoral divisions, have previously been the subject of recommendations from the Joint Standing Committee on Electoral Matters.
 From these recommendations, a set of guidelines were developed as a point of reference only.

-It should be noted that neither Redistribution Committees nor augmented Electoral Commissions are in any way bound by the guidelines, which are reproduced below:
+It should be noted that redistribution committees and augmented electoral commissions are in no way bound by the guidelines.

 In the main, divisions should be named after deceased Australians who have rendered outstanding service to their country.